-Turkish central bank Governor Erdem Basci said he’s ready to cut interest rates as early as this month to prevent a surge in the lira after the country’s debt was raised to investment grade.
+Turkish central bank Governor Erdem Basci said he’s ready to cut interest rates as early as this month to prevent the lira appreciating after the country’s debt was raised to investment grade.

 Basci last year adopted an interest-rate corridor that allows him to adjust rates daily.
 He has responded to slowing economic growth this year by bringing the band’s top end down to 9.5 percent, and keeping bank borrowing costs near the lower limit of 5.75 percent in recent months.

-Turkey won its first investment-grade rating in almost two decades from Fitch Ratings last week, prompting predictions of an increased flow of international investment to the country.
+Turkey won its first investment-grade rating in almost two decades from Fitch Ratings last week, prompting predictions of an increased flow of international investment to the country, which Basci echoed.

 To contact the reporter on this story: David Neylan in Ankara at email@example.com